Sample Efficient Deep Reinforcement Learning via Uncertainty Estimation: Background and preliminaries

 With \change{variance} networks, the uncertainty is predicted using loss attenuation \citep{Nix_Weigend_1994, Kendall_Gal_2017}.
 A network outputs two values in its final layer given an input $x$: the predicted mean $\mu(x)$ and variance $\sigma^2(x)$. \change{Over a minibatch $D$ of size $K$,} the network parameters $\theta$ are optimized by minimizing the negative log-likelihood of a heteroscedastic Gaussian distribution:

 \change{Variance} networks naturally down-weight the labels with high variance in the optimization process.
 The variance prediction is trained from the error between $\mu_\theta(x)$ and $y(x)$.
 Hence, noise on the labels or changes in the regression task over time will also be captured by loss attenuation.
-As the variance is predicted by a neural network, it may not be well calibrated, and may be over estimated \citep{Kuleshov_Fenner_Ermon_2018, Levi_Gispan_Giladi_Fetaya_2020, Bhatt_Mani_Bansal_Murthy_Lee_Paull_2021}.
+As the variance is predicted by a neural network, it may not be well-calibrated and may be overestimated \citep{Kuleshov_Fenner_Ermon_2018, Levi_Gispan_Giladi_Fetaya_2020, Bhatt_Mani_Bansal_Murthy_Lee_Paull_2021}.
 This can (1) give wrong variance estimates but also (2) affect the learning process by ignoring a sample if the variance estimate is too high.